kallisto-finance/kallisto-docs/docs/src/guide/chaser-vault.md

 ### `make_fee`

-Charge fees in the form of transfering tokens into the admin account.
+Charge fees in the form of transferring tokens into the admin account.

 ```js
 @external